GandhiCloudLab/ibm-api-connect/02-install-in-aks/readme.md

 ### 3.2.
 Install Certificate Manager

 Need to Get a certificate manager.
 API Connect uses cert-manager v1.18.1 of cert-manager, which is a native Kubernetes certificate management controller.
 You can obtain `cert-manager v1.18.1` from the API Connect v10 distribution `helper_files.zip` archive, or download it from https://github.com/cert-manager/cert-manager/releases/tag/v1.18.1

-1. Download the file is available [here](./files/cert-manager.yaml) in this repo.
+1. Download the file [cert-manager.yaml](./files/cert-manager.yaml) from this repo.

 2. Run the following command to apply the CR